Andrei Semyonov (footballer, born 1989)

-Andrei Sergeyevich Semyonov (Андрей Серге́евич Семёнов; born 24 March 1989) is a Russian professional football player.
-He plays as a centre-back for Akhmat Grozny.
+Andrei Sergeyevich Semyonov (Андрей Серге́евич Семёнов; born 24 March 1989) is a Russian former professional footballer who played as a centre-back.

 Club career

 Amkar

-He made his Russian Premier League debut for FC Amkar Perm on 25 November 2012 in a game against FC Anzhi Makhachkala and scored a goal in that game (Amkar lost 1–2).
+He made his Russian Premier League debut for Amkar Perm on 25 November 2012 in a game against Anzhi Makhachkala and scored a goal in that game (Amkar lost 1–2).

 Akhmat Grozny

 On 4 February 2014, Amkar announced Semyonov's transfer to RFPL rivals Terek Grozny.

 On 19 May 2019, Semyonov extended his contract with Akhmat Grozny until the summer of 2022.
 On 14 June 2022, Semyonov signed a new two-year contract with Akhmat.

+On 29 May 2024, Semyonov left Akhmat as his contract expired.

 International

 He made his debut for the Russia national football team on 31 May 2014 in a friendly against Norway.

 On 2 June 2014, he was included in the Russia's 2014 FIFA World Cup squad.
+He remained on the bench in all Russia's games at the World Cup.

 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
-On 3 June 2018, he was included in the finalized World Cup squad.
-He didn't make any appearance for the squad in the tournament, that was the second World Cup in a row he was included in the squad but did not end up playing in any games.
+On 3 June 2018, he was included in the final World Cup squad, but once again he did not make any appearances for the squad in the tournament.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad.
 He played the full match in Russia's opening game against Belgium on 12 June 2021, making his major tournament debut as Russia lost 0–3.
 His mistake while clearing the ball led to Romelu Lukaku's opening goal in the 10th minute.
 He did not appear in two remaining games as Russia was eliminated at group stage.